9 Best Budget Lenses For Sony A7iii: (2023 Buying Guide)

 So it wouldn’t be beneficial to shoot in dark situations, get fast shutter speeds, or have out-of-focus backgrounds.

-And that’s the price you pay for getting a smaller inexpensive lens.
+And that’s your price for getting a smaller, inexpensive lens.

-The stabilization is excellent, helping you get quite a steady video footage and sharper still images.
+The stabilization is excellent, helping you get steady video footage and sharper still images.

 Also, it works silently.